 "123"

-In the command-line Terminal, create a new file called redis_test.py
+1. From the command line, create a new file called redis_test.py:

 vi redis_test.py